Stable Andrews-Curtis Conjecture via Fake Surfaces and Zeeman Conjecture: Reducing the Complexity of a Fake Surface

-\ \\ Case 4 \\ Based on Case 1, it suffices to assume that the $T$-bundle of the blue disk is trivial as in Figure \ref{fig:3+3 3+4 edge}.
-Do the operation with the blue disk along the edge contained by blue and red disks, such that two disks are changed to another two disks which share exactly one vertex.
-We can continue reduction using Case 1,2,3.
+It suffices to assume that the $T$-bundle of the blue disk in Figure~\ref{fig:3+3 3+4 edge} is nontrivial, since otherwise we can apply case 1.
+We apply the nontrivial embedded disk move to the blue disk along the shared edge such that the disks are changed to two disks that share exactly one vertex.
+The two possibilities are shown in Figure~\ref{fig:3+3 3+4 edge}.
+In each case, we can apply Case 1, 2, or 3 to reduce the complexity.